What's beneath Venus's clouds?

 - What is Sif Mons?
 Is this something that currently happens all over Venus?

-- How would a probe last on Venus?
+- How long would a probe last on Venus?

 - What country successfully landed probes on Venus?
-Amazingly the probe lasted about 2 hours.
+(Amazingly, this probe lasted about 2 hours.)

 - Why does Venus have such a large greenhouse effect?

 - There are fewer impact craters on Venus than on nearby Mercury.
-What does this tell scientists about the differences in these two planets?
+What does this tell scientists about the differences between these two planets?